Manufacturing Software Guide: A Map Of The Software Landscape

 Manufacturing inventory software lets manufacturers see exactly what components and products they hold in their warehouses, as well as what it costs and where it is.

-Most importantly, inventory software that’s designed for manufacturers uses online Bills of Materials (BOMs) to revolutionise production planning and purchasing.
+Most importantly, inventory software that’s designed for manufacturers uses online Bills of Materials (BOMs) to revolutionise production management and purchasing.

 A Bill of Materials is a recipe that details all the parts and quantities needed to assemble a product.
 A simple BOM might have only one level of assembly required, while a multi-level BOM would be used for a more complex product that incorporated multiple different sub-assemblies.